OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 SD-P1
 ```

-For more options on changing how your microSD card is mounted, refer to the 'Changing the default mount point' section of the [USB Storage](#changing-the-default-mount-point) Article.
+For more options on changing how your MicroSD card is mounted, refer to the 'Changing the default mount point' section of the [USB Storage](#changing-the-default-mount-point) Article.

 ### Safely Removing a MicroSD Card